students in class

 Frequently Asked Questions

-Students study for 3 A Levels and have the option of completing either an Extended Project Qualification (EPQ), a Sports Leadership qualification, the ASDAN Certificate of Personal Effectiveness or the Accreditation in Languages for Business.
+Students study for 3 A-levels (or equivalent) and have the option of completing either an Extended Project Qualification (EPQ) or a Sports Leadership qualification.
 These qualifications give you UCAS points and are highly regarded by both universities and employers.

 How many taught lessons are there in Sixth Form?

-You will enjoy a closer rapport with our friendly teachers as A Level teaching groups are smaller and give you the chance to voice your opinions and contribute fully to discussions.
+The Sixth Form at Dunottar offers a more focused and independent learning environment compared to Year 11.
+You’ll have more control over your studies, smaller class sizes and high levels of support.
+You can enjoy the wonderful facilities in the Sixth Form Centre with dedicated study spaces, recreational areas and café.
+You will also enjoy a closer rapport with our friendly teachers as Sixth Form teaching groups are smaller and give you the chance to voice your opinions and contribute fully to discussions.

 What are the benefits of being a Dunottar Sixth Former?